webiny/docs.webiny.com/docs/guides/serverless-applications/headless-cms/headless-react-tutorial.md

 ![List Books](/img/guides/headless-react-tutorial/e-library.png)
 > Note: Make sure you are running `yarn start` inside the `react-project` directory so your site is running.

-Congrats, we now completed a e-library for our books with React, Apollo Client, and Webiny Headless CMS.
+Congrats, we now completed an e-library for our books with React, Apollo Client, and Webiny Headless CMS.